MarcusBecker-GitHub/FLORIDyn_Matlab/README.md

 ## Context and contact
-This implementation was part of the master thesis of Marcus Becker, TU Darmstadt & TU Delft, Dez.2020 The thesis is avaiable upon request.
-The findings of this work will be pubished in the near future.
+This implementation was part of the master thesis of Marcus Becker, TU Darmstadt & TU Delft, Dez.2020 The thesis is available upon request.
+The findings of this work will be published in the near future.

 Contact:
 Marcus Becker, marcus.becker@tudelft.nl